ASTRO-POLIS/polis/README.md

 - distributed (no single point of failure).
 Different sites could provide complete or partial service.

 ## Further documentations

+**Note:** the most current version of the documentation, sketches for new ideas, and different example files can be found in the `dev` branch.

 ...

 ## How to contribute